-Benefit Description Abortion Services This medical procedure to end certain kinds of pregnancies is covered by the State only if: The patient will probably have serious physical or mental health problems, or could die, if she has the baby; The patient is pregnant because of rape or incest, and reported the crime; or The baby will have very serious health problems.
-Women eligible for HealthChoice only because of their pregnancy are not eligible for abortion services.
+Benefit Description Abortion Services This medical procedure to end certain kinds of pregnancies is covered by the State only if: ■ The patient will have serious physical or mental health problems, or could die, if the patient has the baby; ■ The patient is pregnant because of rape or incest, and reported the crime; or ■ The baby will have very serious health problems.
+Members eligible for HealthChoice only because of their pregnancy are not eligible for abortion services.
 Transportation Services Emergency Medical Transportation Medical services while transporting the member to a health care facility in response to a 911 call.
 This service is provided by local fire companies.
 If you are having an emergency medical condition, call 911.
 Non-Emergency Medical Transportation MCOs are not required to provide transportation for non-emergency medical visits.
 The exception is when you are sent to a far-away county to get treatment that you could get in a closer county.
 Certain MCOs may provide some transportation services such as bus tokens, van services, and taxis to medical appointments.
-Call your MCO to see if they provide any transportation provided is only to Medicaid covered services.
+Call your MCO to see if they provide any transportation services.
+LHDs provide non-emergency medical transportation to qualified individuals.
+The transportation provided is only to Medicaid covered services.
 Transportation through the LHD is meant for individuals who have no other means of getting to their appointments.
 If you select a MCO that is not offered within your service area, both the LHD and MCO are not required to provide non-emergency medical transportation services.
+For assistance with transportation from your Local Health Department, call the LHD's transportation program.
 For assistance with transportation from your local health department, call the local health department's transportation program.